GTkernel/nibble-lsm/README.md

 ## Description

-**Update 2020-07-06** This repository is being archived.
-Please see https://github.com/alexandermerritt/nibble-lsm

 **Nibble** is a scalable, memory-capacity efficient key-value store for very large scale machines (e.g., tens of terabytes or more memory and hundreds of CPU cores).
 Nibble promotes the use of a concurrent multi-head log-structured memory to attain high performance and resistance to memory fragmentation, together with scalable low-latency synchronization and optimistically concurrent indexing that allow application threads to scale to hundreds of cores.
 A prototype for single node system has been implemented, and its effectiveness has been evaluated on a HPE SuperDomeX machine with 240 cores and 12 TiB of DRAM across a wide range of workload patterns.

 This work will appear in the Proceedings of the VLDB Endowment, [Vol. 11, No. 4](http://www.vldb.org/pvldb/vol11.html) [[PDF]](http://www.vldb.org/pvldb/vol11/p458-merritt.pdf).